iobodo/stock-trading-web-app/README.md

 # Stock Trading Web App

 A web application for stock trading with DCA (Dollar-Cost Averaging) functions, a comprehensive dashboard, and TradingView integration.
-This project aims to provide a fully functional trading platform as a final course project.
+This personal project aims to provide a fully functional trading platform as a final  project.

 ## Table of Contents